Project Builder

 -

-Includes a strong community engagement component.
+Include a strong community engagement component.
 Projects must actively involve or benefit local communities—raising awareness, building capacity, or encouraging participation.

 - Promote well-being of people and the environment.

-✘ Projects Builder Ideas Cannot:
+✘ Project Builder Ideas Cannot:

 -